 Configuration management is a process for maintaining computer systems, servers, and software in a desired, consistent state.
 It’s a way to make sure that a system performs as it’s expected to as changes are made over time.
 Traditionally, this was handled manually or with custom scripting by system administrators.

-When used as a configuration management tool, Red Hat Ansible® Automation Platform stores the current state of your systems and help you to maintain that state.
+When used as a configuration management tool, Red Hat Ansible® Automation Platform stores the current state of your systems and helps you to maintain that state.

 Configuration management tools make changes and deployments faster, remove the potential for human error, and make system management predictable and scalable.
 They also help you to keep track of the state of your resources, and keep you from repeating tasks, like installing the same package twice.

 Automating configuration management with Ansible can help you improve system recovery after a critical event.
 If a server goes down for an unknown reason, you can deploy a new one quickly and have a record of any changes or updates that occurred so you can identify the source of the problem.